youngkin/heyyall/README.md

     "MaxConcurrentRqsts": <Integer, specifies how many requests can be run concurrently>, "RunDuration": <String, specifies the length of the run.
 Must be `0s` if `NumRequests` is specified.>, "NumRequests": <Integer, specifies the total number of requests to be made.
-Must be `0` if `RunDuration` is specified>, "Endpoints": [
+Must be `0` if `RunDuration` is specified>, "KeyFile": <String, specifies the path to a file containing a PEM encoded private key>, "CertFile": <String, specifies the path to a file containing a PEM encoded certificate>, "Endpoints": [
         {
             "URL": <String, the resource URL>,
             "Method":<String, the HTTP method.
-One of `GET`, `POST`, `PUT`, or `DELETE`>, "RqstBody": <String, the body of the request, e.g., the content to be `POST`ed>, "RqstPercent": <Integer, the relative percent of the total requests will be made to this endpoint and method>, },
+One of `GET`, `POST`, `PUT`, or `DELETE`>, "RqstBody": <String, the body of the request, e.g., the content to be `POST`ed>, "KeyFile": <String, specifies the path to a file containing a PEM encoded private key>, "CertFile": <String, specifies the path to a file containing a PEM encoded certificate>, "RqstPercent": <Integer, the relative percent of the total requests will be made to this endpoint and method>, },
         {